albertcheu/albertcheu.github.io/games.md

 ---

-I took that course because I love games (maybe a little too much).

-Here are my brief thoughts/criticism of games I have recently played:
+On a related note, here are my brief thoughts/criticism of games I have recently played:

+* *Hitman 3* is the quintessential slapstick puzzle comedy game.

+* *Bloodborne* is wild fun, but I must say I enjoyed exploring the world far more than fighting bosses (the Shadows of Yharnam are a real pain in the ass)

+* *Tell Me Why* has, in Alyson Ronan, an all-time-great protagonist.
+I can't say I loved her brother Tyler as much.

+* *Assassin's Creed Valhalla* has orlog, which is a surprisingly fun dice minigame.
+And they actually managed to make the modern-day storyline engaging.

 * *Ni No Kuni* has a horrendous combat interface.
 It would be solid experience if there were a tactical pause or if it were purely turned based.
 Otherwise, the music and animation is S-tier.

 * *Ghost of Tsushima* is super fun and I wept twice at two incredibly executed death scenes.
 I think this game hits harder if you're Asian, though that might just be me projecting.

 * *The Last of Us Part II* is a lot.
 Literally and figuratively.
 See my "Types of Play" for a sliver of my thoughts

-* *Mages of Mystralia* has a cute artstyle that's a bit in conflict with the rather dark narrative.
-The composability of spells is pretty cool.
-There are rough edges to the story, but not enough to stop me from recommending it.

-* *Control* has a very unique world that you can't help but become drawn into.
-The powers you obtain are crazy, though I will say that there were many times I failed to grab/redirect an incoming missile...